yiisoft/yii2-jui/docs/guide/basic-usage.md

 ===========

 The following
-single line of code in a view file would render a [JQuery UI DatePicker](http://api.jqueryui.com/datepicker/) widget:
+single line of code in a view file would render a [jQuery UI DatePicker](http://api.jqueryui.com/datepicker/) widget:

 ```php
 <?= yii\jui\DatePicker::widget(['name' => 'attributeName']) ?>
 ```

-Configuring the Jquery UI options should be done using the clientOptions attribute:
+Configuring the jQuery UI options should be done using the clientOptions attribute:

 ```php
 <?= yii\jui\DatePicker::widget(['name' => 'attributeName', 'clientOptions' => ['defaultDate' => '2014-01-01']]) ?>